 Even if you’ve never lifted weights, you probably should working towards that.

-Lifting weights sounds like a silly idea to a lot of people, but it’s often the only thing that will help you build strength in your back side.
-Tightness in the front of your hips, tightness in the muscles along your spine, and tightness along the sides of your hips can all be a direct result of not getting in enough exercise.
+Lifting weights sounds like a silly idea to a lot of people, but it’s often the only thing that will help you build strength in your posterior hip muscles (your butt).
+Tightness in the front of your hips, tightness in the muscles along your spine, and tightness along the sides of your hips can all be a direct result of not getting enough exercise.